 I totally get it when someone prefers Blogger over WordPress.

 But for me WordPress is an ideal CMS.
 I don’t feel like I have to stick to a particular theme, font, colors, etc.

 With my basic knowledge of HTML and CSS, I can do almost anything I want on WordPress such as customizing frames.

 And what’s more, WordPress community is live and always ready to help with any question or problem you may have.

-How he can prove Blogger is Best in compare to WordPress
+How to prove Blogger is Best as compare to WordPress

 I have used and use also WordPress for a lot of websites, and they WordPress is amazing CMS.

 There are a lot of myths when it comes to Blogger and mostly those come from people that don’t have a clue about Blogger blogs, or they have used these platform only for spam or to create backlinks to their main website

 WordPress is better because is easier to use with the help of a lot of different plugins and there a lot of themes available.

 If you want to use Blogger to create good websites and optimized for search engines.